Prada (Cassö, Raye and D-Block Europe song)

 "Prada" is a song by British DJ and producer Cassö.
-It is a remix of D-Block Europe's 2021 single "Ferrari Horses" featuring Raye, and was released as a single on 11 August 2023.
+It is a remix of D-Block Europe's 2021 single "Ferrari Horses" featuring Raye, and was released as a single on 11 August 2023 through Ministry of Sound.

 Background

 In May 2023, Cassö, a British DJ and producer, posted an unofficial remix of the song "Ferrari Horses" on his TikTok, which gained attraction and went viral on the app.
 The remix was officially retitled "Prada" and was released as a single on 11 August 2023.

 Commercial performance

 "Prada" topped the charts in eight music markets and reached the top ten in various regions.
 The song peaked at number 2 on the UK Singles Chart, and sat at number one for thirty one weeks on the UK Dance Singles Chart.
 It received multiple music certifications, including a triple platinum certification by the British Phonographic Industry.
 It was nominated for Song of the Year at the Brit Awards 2024.